 If you specify more than one input file on the command line, PStill will concatenate then together in one PDF output file, e.g.

+'''

-pstill ...options... -o output.pdf input1 input2 input3
+pstill ...options... -o output.pdf input1.ps input2.ps input3.ps

+'''

 will result in in one PDF file called output.pdf containing the page from input1 until input3 in that order.
 You can also mix different inputs types.